Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 - Auto hiding unnecessary UI elements from your screen and bring you to focus on writing.
 - Provide over 80% consistent syntax highlighting styles for the code block of Markdown Editor and Render Viewer.
 - Extra formatting adjustments for the Exported HTML File and PDF Document to increase the reading experience.
-- Provide certain helpful HTML custom elements to increase your notetaking experience.
+- Provide certain helpful HTML custom elements to increase your note-taking experience.
 - Provide third-party plugins’ CSS styles to add extra uses in ReMoods.

 ![Screenshot 2022-09-25 032654-tile](https://user-images.githubusercontent.com/110529913/192116296-82e79460-48b3-4d84-8575-a0daa459bd28.png)